How to Find The Coverage You Need to Protect Yourself and Your Family

-Covers repair or replacement of your vehicle if you are in an accident, whether you collide with another vehicle, hit a telephone pole, or skid off a hill in a rollover crash.
-If you're buying a new car under a lease or financing, most lenders will require you to have this type of insurance (along with comprehensive coverage — with which collision coverage is often bundled.
+Collision insurance covers repair or replacement of your vehicle if you are in an accident, whether you collide with another vehicle, hit a telephone pole, or skid off a hill in a rollover crash.
+If you're buying a new car under a lease or financing, most lenders will require you to have this type of insurance, along with comprehensive coverage — with which collision coverage is often bundled.

-Provides protection against loss or damage to your vehicle that is caused by something other than a car collision, such as theft, fire, storms, hitting a deer or another animal, and natural disasters such as floods, earthquakes and hurricanes.
+Comprehensive coverage provides protection against loss or damage to your vehicle caused by something other than a collision.
+Calamities it covers include theft, fire, storms, hitting an animal and such natural disasters as floods, earthquakes and hurricanes.
 Many insurers bundle comprehensive coverage with collision coverage.

 Medical payments insurance shields you from the cost of medical payments to care for injuries to you or your passengers.
-This coverage may also include lost wages and funeral expenses, should you or a passenger die in it.
+This coverage may also include lost wages due to the accident and funeral expenses, should you or a passenger die in it.
 This coverage is required in some states.

-This is similar to medical payments coverage, but available in so-called "no-fault" states that require it.
-This covers medical and related expenses.
-Your insurance company will cover these costs regardless of who caused the accident.
+PIP provides similar protection as medical payments coverage, but is available in so-called "no-fault" states that require it.
+Medical and related expenses are covered regardless of who may have caused the accident.
 In cases of severe injuries, you may be able to sue the driver who is at fault depending on state regulations.